tatianegercina/FinTech/02-Homework/18-Blockchain/Solutions/README.md

 # PupperNet, an out-of-the-box blockchain

-In this tutorial, I will demonstrate using `geth`, the official Ethereum client, how to run a PupperNet private network.
+In this tutorial, I will demonstrate using `geth`, the official Ethereum client, and how to run the PupperNet private network.

-This network is configured for `5 seconds` block times and uses the Clique Proof of Authority consensus algorithm.
+This network is configured for `5 second` block times and uses the Clique Proof of Authority consensus algorithm.
 This will ensure fast and efficient testing, so no need to worry about your CPU.
 The chain ID is `333`.

 The sealer node addresses are: